k3vinq/k3vinq.github.io/src/content/posts/ctf/wannagame2025/writeup.md

 print(plain)
 ```

-That's all, the second part of the flag finally show up:
+That's all, the second part of the flag finally showed up:

 ![](./image/flag.png)